 - In Chapter 2, we characterize current PM{2.5} concentrations and estimate PM-attributable mortality and morbidity.
-We discuss the factors influencing disparities by race, ethnicity and income level, including PM{2.5} exposure, baseline incidence, and evidence from epidemiological research. - In Chapter 3, we present air quality and health benefits modeling results for alternative standards of 8 and 10 μg/m3. - In Chapter 4, we provide a state-level case study on the impact of fine-scale morbidity incidence data using results from New Jersey. - Finally, we summarize the results and discuss the implications of this work in Chapter 5. - This report also has five appendices: Appendix A provides details regarding the air quality surfaces we used in this analysis; Appendix B presents additional graphics summarizing key inputs to the analysis; Appendix C presents supplemental graphics of exposures based on the fine scale air quality data; Appendix D includes supplemental results for health impacts, including state-level results; and Appendix E presents a memo describing the overall methodology for the analysis.
+We discuss the factors influencing disparities by race, ethnicity and income level, including PM{2.5} exposure, baseline incidence, and evidence from epidemiological research. - In Chapter 3, we present air quality and health benefits modeling results for alternative standards of 8 and 10 μg/m3. - In Chapter 4, we provide a state-level case study on the impact of fine-scale morbidity incidence data using results from New Jersey. - In Chapter 5, we present new air quality and health benefits modeling results for an alternative standard of 9 μ g/m3. - Finally, we summarize the results and discuss the implications of this work in Chapter 6 - This report also has five appendices: Appendix A provides details regarding the air quality surfaces we used in this analysis; Appendix B presents additional graphics summarizing key inputs to the analysis; Appendix C presents supplemental graphics of exposures based on the fine scale air quality data; Appendix D includes supplemental results for health impacts, including state-level results; and Appendix E presents a memo describing the overall methodology for the analysis.